ADGEfficiency/adgefficiency.github.io/_posts/2018-01-11-four-inconvenient-truths-clean-energy-transition.md

 categories:
   - Energy
 classes: wide
-excerpt: All is not well with the energy transition
+excerpt: All is not well with the energy transition...

 ---
 **All is not well with the clean energy transition**.
 At this stage positive commentary on the transition is dangerous.
 2017 saw a 2% rise in global carbon emissions, with the concentration of CO<sub>2</sub> passing 400 ppm for the first time in several million years.